Dima-Bulavenko/python-cheat-sheet/README.md

 * Header element overlapped main element content when navigate to topics by anchor links ([Fixing commit](https://github.com/Dima-Bulavenko/python-cheat-sheet/commit/d396d5ab731a5add8f886ff18625f28e3cde0546)).

 * Too low contrast between background and .selected-page class ([Fixing commit](https://github.com/Dima-Bulavenko/python-cheat-sheet/commit/ca7557c72ed98861ea740fe6cce609b4a9352730)).

+* Submitting the form without selecting any radio button caused a bug where the form couldn't be submitted, and no validation message was shown.
+This issue was due to the buttons having the 'display: none' property ([Fixing commit](https://github.com/Dima-Bulavenko/python-cheat-sheet/commit/7efd935401195cea6a5f3f7e36e01499a25a510c)).

 ### Unresolved